DeepakVadgama/java-interview/topics/related/web.md

 ### HTTP Caching

 - **ETag**: Fingerprint of the resource (eg: MD5 checksum), to indicate if resource is changed.
-- **no-cache, must-revalidate**: Re-use response only after re-validating if resource is updated.
+- **no-cache**: Cache but use only after re-validating if resource is updated.
 - **no-store**: Do not cache, and re-download for each request.
 - **max-age**: Amount in seconds the resource can be cached.
+- **must-revalidate, max-age:30**: Re-use cache for 30 seconds, after that must revalidate.
+(This can avoid download if resource has not been changed even after 30 seconds)
+- **Ideal**: Have html pages as no-cache, and rename all other resources with unique file name (like md5 checksum of the file).

 ### [HTTP Statuses](https://httpstatuses.com)